shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

     ![Screenshot of the Azure Migrate 'Configure OMS workspace' blade.](Images/h1-e2-t2-s3.png "OMS Workspace settings")

      > **Note**: If you don't see the workspace here.
-You can attempt to close and reopen the Workspace, or alternatively, you can try refreshing the browser page.
+You can attempt to close and reopen the Workspace, or you can try refreshing the browser page.
 This may have been caused by a temporary error in the portal.

 7. Select **Agents (1)** under **Settings** from the left-hand side menu.
 Make a note of the **Workspace ID (2)** and **Primary Key (3)** (for example by using Notepad).